replaytv/colortv-docs/colortv/docs/androidTVSDK.md

 #### UpNext

-UpNext is a unit which diplays only the best recommendation in form of a view designed to be placed over a video.
+UpNext is a unit which displays only the best recommendation in form of a view designed to be placed over a video.
 In order to keep the video playing we are delivering UpNext as a Fragment which you need to add to your layout.

 Default layout can be located automatically at the bottom of a screen, taking its full width for mobiles and half of it on TVs and tablets.
 To make it work properly, you need to add a fragment container inside a RelativeLayout or a FrameLayout with width parameter set to `match_parent` in that view and all of its antecedents.

-If you want to locate a default layout in some custom place you can invoke following method on `ColorTvUpNextFragment`:
+If you want to locate the default layout in some custom place you can invoke the following method on `ColorTvUpNextFragment`:

 ```java
 colorTvUpNextFragment.disableAutoLayoutPosition();
 ```

-Height of UpNext layout can be set to some specific value or it can be set proportionaly to it's width (in case it changes depending on device type).
-In order to adjust height programatically, container just need to have a height parameter set to `wrap_content` or `0`.
+Height of the UpNext layout can be set to some specific value or it can be set proportionally to it's width (in case it changes depending on device type).
+In order to adjust height programmatically, container just need to have a height parameter set to `wrap_content` or `0`.

 For a sample of the correct layout, please refer to our [sample application's layout](https://github.com/color-tv/android-SampleApp/blob/master/SampleApp/app/src/main/res/layout/activity_exo.xml).
 There are also more possibilities to [customize UpNext layout](#upnext-customization).